-The carrying amounts of certain assets and liabilities are determined based on estimates and assumptions of future events.
+The carrying amounts of certain assets and liabilities are determined on the basis of estimates and assumptions of future events.
 In accordance with AASB 112 Income Taxes, deferred tax benefits have been recognised for Capital Gains Tax (CGT) on the unrealised loss in the Investment Portfolio at current tax rates.